 So how did Figawi Race Weekend come into existence?
 As the story is often told: Three friends were having drinks at Baxter's Bar in Hyannis, MA, each one certain that his boat was the fastest of the three.
 To settle the dispute once and for all, they decided to race from Hyannis to Nantucket.

-One of the best ways to hear more of the story?
-Ask someone who was there!
-And so we jumped at the chance to lunch at the Hyannis Yacht Club with Connie Horan, Charlene Horan, Jeanne Luby, and her daughter Karen Luby, the wives and daughter of Bob Horan, Joe Horan, and Bob Luby, respectively – the original Figawi sailors.
+And one of the best ways to hear more of the story?
+Ask someone who lived it.
+And so I jumped at the chance to lunch at the Hyannis Yacht Club with Connie Horan, Charlene Horan, Jeanne Luby, and her daughter Karen Luby, the wives and daughter of Bob Horan, Joe Horan, and Bob Luby, respectively – the original Figawi three.
 Just like Figawi, lunch was a lively affair right out of the gate, as the group immediately begin comparing injuries, swapping stories and updates on friends, and reminiscing.

 Spontaneous as they were, Figawi was actually a longer time in the making than the legend might have us think.
 As the story goes, “A few friends thought a friendly, competitive sail to Nantucket would be a fun way to spend the weekend.
 Therefore, with wives and a few friends aboard as crew, the skippers headed out to see who had the fastest boat in getting to the island.”
 But as the Figawi wives describe it, the entire winter leading up to Memorial Day 1972 was one rife with taunt-filled bar challenges at the Old Yarmouth Inn as the guys worked hard, played hard, and got amped up for summer on the water – and the night they finally decided to run the race was at Baxter's.
 So according to the first families of Figawi, the race truly started at the Old Yarmouth Inn, over many, many games of darts.
 "They were all loudmouths," Connie adds.
 "But then one day at Baxter's, it was a done deal – it just got dreamed up elsewhere."